j-machuca/typescript-react/Types/index.md

     active: true,
   };

-  // We can change the value even if we used const since reference to object is still the same.
+  // We can change the value even if we used const since reference to  the object is still the same.

   customer.turnover = 2000000;
   ```

+  #### **Interfaces**

+  - Defines a type with a collection of property and method definition without the implementation.

+  - Interfaces can reference other interfaces inside it.

+  **Properties**

+    ```typescript
+    // Creating a Product interface
+    interface Product {
+      // properties of the object
+      name:string;
+      unitPrice:number;
+    }

+    // Creating a OrderDetail interface
+    interface OrderDetail {
+      product:Product;
+      quantity:number;
+    }

+    // Creating an Product object

+    const table:Product = {
+      name:"Table",
+      unitPrice:500,
+    }

+    const tableOrder:OrderDetail = {
+      product:table,
+      quantity:1

+    }
+    ```

+    **Methods**